paddyw11/find-a-gardener/README.md

 - A simple way to create an account.
 - A simple way to log in for existing users.
 - The ability to add, edit or delete own data.
+- The security of their own profile protected by a hashed password login shield.
 - Accessibility.

 ### User Stories